 |Dependencies||Angular manages dependencies automatically||React requires additional tools to manage the dependencies|

 The second most important thing you should look for is the kind of features the tool offers.
-You need to compare them with others, with this you will know about the variety of tools you have in your hand.
-Further, you must inspect if those features are suitable according to the demand of your project or not?
+You need to compare them with others.
+By doing this, you will know about the variety of tools you have in your hand.
+Further, you must inspect if those features are suitable according to the demand of your project or not.

-There is no benefit of the feature-rich tool if you have to spend immense time and great effort in learning it.
-The tool should come with a natural learning curve so the developers and programmers can easily understand it in no time for efficient results.
+There is no benefit of the feature-rich tool if you have to spend immense time and efforts in learning it.
+The tool should come with a natural learning curve, so the developers and programmers can easily understand it in no time for efficient results.

 Templating is one the most important feature that no developer wants to miss while working on a web application.
 While using an effective framework, you can't afford to skip on the templating options.
 Angular offers number templating options using Typescript files and React in JSX files for creating UI.

 React does not offer any division between the directives, the template logic, and templates.
 Also, the template logic should be written in the template itself.
 But in Angular, the user can make their own directives that will be inserted into the templates later.
 The template in angular must have an element with the user's directive written as an attribute.

 The data binding is one of the most important steps for building a web application as it establishes a relation between UI and the business logic of the app.
 To carry out the whole app’s process it requires the data binding in frameworks.
 Angular uses the two-way data binding approach in which it connects the DOM to Model data using Controller.
 However, the two-way approach hampers the performance as every binding has a watcher to spot the changes in DOM.